code-and-effect/effective_orders/README.md

 You are not granted rights or licenses to the trademarks of Code and Effect

-### Testing
+## Testing

-The test suite for this gem is unfortunately not yet complete.
+The test suite for this gem is mostly complete.

 Run tests by: